enkidevs/curriculum/General/Data Structures and Algorithms/the-tree-data-structure.md

 ---
 ## Content

-The **tree** is the abstract data type that can store elements *hierarchically* (non-linearly).
+A **tree** is the abstract data type that can store elements *hierarchically* (non-linearly).
 Every element other than the *root* has a **parent** element and zero or more **children** elements.
 The **root** can only have children.

 For example, a data structure that implements the *Tree* ADT is LinkedList, whose nodes have at most one child.

-One of the most intuitive multilayered data structure is the *family tree*: a common ancestor, that has one or more children, that have zero, one or more children of their own, etc. up to the last off-springs.
+One of the most intuitive multilayered data structure representation is the *family tree*: a common ancestor, that has one or more children, that have zero, one or more children of their own etc. up to their last off-springs.

 The nodes in a family tree have a value and a list of references to their children.
 The group formed by these nodes is called a **linked tree**.